Lecture + Exercise

 The participants should have attended at least in one other course for AI and ML in the past.

-In particular, the lectures are partitioned in 8 modules:
+In particular, the lectures are partitioned in several parts:

 - Empirical evaluation of algorithms